skiniks/react-native-shiki-engine/README.md

+# This needs to be updated to reflect the new name and features `react-native-shiki`
 # React Native Shiki Engine

 Oniguruma regex engine implementation for React Native, providing high-performance syntax highlighting capabilities through [Shiki](https://github.com/shikijs/shiki).
 This module implements a JSI-based native bridge to Oniguruma, enabling efficient pattern matching and syntax highlighting in React Native applications.